American bison hunting: Utah

 Every year all the bison in the Antelope Island bison herd are rounded up to be examined and vaccinated.
-Then most of them are turned loose again, to wander Antelope Island but approximately 100 bison are sold at an auction, and hunters are allowed to kill a half dozen bison.
+Then, most of them are turned loose to wander Antelope Island.
+Approximately 100 bison are sold at an auction, and hunters are allowed to kill a half dozen bison.
 This hunting takes place on Antelope Island in December each year.
-Fees from the hunters are used to improve Antelope Island State Park and to help maintain the bison herd.
+Fees from the hunters are used to fund the maintenance of the Antelope Island State Park and the bison herd.

 Hunting is also allowed every year in the Henry Mountains bison herd in Utah.
 The Henry Mountains herd has sometimes numbered up to 500 individuals but the Utah Division of Wildlife Resources has determined that the carrying capacity for the Henry Mountains bison herd is 325 individuals.
 Some of the extra individuals have been transplanted, but most of them are not transplanted or sold, so hunting is the major tool used to control their population.
 "In 2009, 146 public once-in-a-lifetime Henry Mountain bison hunting permits were issued."
 Most years, 50 to 100 licenses are issued to hunt bison in the Henry Mountains.

 Alaska

-Bison were also reintroduced to Alaska in 1928, and both domestic and wild herds subsist in a few parts of the state.
+Bison were also reintroduced to Alaska in 1928, and both domestic and wild herds are found in a few parts of the state.
 The state grants limited permits to hunt wild bison each year.

 Mexico

-In 2001 the United States government donated some bison calves from South Dakota and Colorado to the Mexican government for the reintroduction of bison to Mexico's nature reserves.
+In 2001, the United States government donated some bison calves from South Dakota and Colorado to the Mexican government for the reintroduction of bison to Mexico's nature reserves.
 These reserves included El Uno Ranch at Janos and Santa Elena Canyon, Chihuahua, and Boquillas del Carmen, Coahuila, which are located on the southern shore of the Rio Grande and the grasslands bordering Texas and New Mexico.